Automorphisms of valued fields: amalgamation and existential closedness: Purity and reducts

 hence $V (I_{r,s}')$ is still a coset of an algebraic subgroup of $\mathbb{G}_{\mathrm{m}}^{n(s-r+\ell+1)}$.
 Let $J_{r,s}$ be the prime ideal containing $I'_{r,s}$ of polynomials vanishing on the irreducible component $H_{r,s}$ of $V(I'_{r,s})$ which contains the point $\orb_{r,s}(\alpha)$.
 Then, for all $r \leq s$, the irreducible variety $H_{r,s}$ is again a coset of an algebraic subgroup of $\mathbb{G}_{\mathrm{m}}^{n(s-r+\ell+1)}$, proving~\ref{point:irreducible}, and by construction $H_{r+1,s+1}=\sigma(H_{r,s})$, proving~\ref{point:sigmainvariant}.

 Finally, for~\ref{point:overO} note that, under these assumptions, $I$ is generated by polynomials of the form $x^\mathbf{u}-b$, with $b\in \mathcal O^\times$.
-It follows that so is $I_{r,s}'$.
+It follows that so is $I_{r,s}'$, so $V(I_{r,s}')$ has a point with all coordinates in $\mathcal O^\times$ by \Cref{rem:OxpureinKx}.
 Different irreducible components of a subgroup of $\mathbb G_\mathrm{m}^N$ are translates of each other by a root of unity.
-As the latter have valuation $0$, if one of them intersects $(\mathcal O^\times)^N$, then so do all of them, and the conclusion follows. \end{proof}
+As roots of unity have valuation $0$, if one of them intersects $(\mathcal O^\times)^N$, then so do all of them, and the conclusion follows. \end{proof}

 \begin{thm} Suppose $K$ is an existentially closed valued difference field.
 Then $\mathcal O^\times$ is a pure $\mathbb{Z}[\sigma]$-submodule of $K^\times$. \end{thm}

 \begin{proof} Let $A \in \operatorname{Mat}_{d \times n}(\mathbb{Z}[\sigma])$, let $b \in (\mathcal{O}^\times)^d$, let $\beta \in (K^\times)^n$ be such that $A \cdot \beta=b$, and denote by $\ell$ the highest order of an iterate of $\sigma$ appearing in the matrix $A$.